Laboratory coats and aprons

 Contact your laboratory coat manufacturer or supplier for specific information regarding protective properties of laboratory coats and aprons.

-Some universities have produced documents which discuss Personal Protective Equipment (PPE) and include comparisons of different types of protective clothing for the laboratory which are worthwhile reading.1,4,5
+Some universities have produced documents which discuss Personal Protective Equipment (PPE) and include comparisons of different types of protective clothing for the laboratory which are worthwhile reading.1,3,4

 What the Standards say:

-AS/NZS 2243.1-2005 states “Laboratory personnel shall use the protective clothing appropriate to the task being undertaken.
-To reduce the risk of contamination of non-laboratory areas, safety clothing and equipment should be removed on leaving the laboratory.
+AS/NZS 2243.1-2021 states “Laboratory personnel shall use the protective clothing appropriate to the task being undertaken.
+To reduce the risk of contamination of non-laboratory areas, safety clothing and equipment shall be removed on leaving the laboratory.

-The use of long-sleeved cotton or cotton/polyester boiler suits, wrap-around gowns or laboratory coats is recommended for general laboratory work.
+The use of long-sleeved cotton or cotton/polyester laboratory coats, wrap-around, back opening gowns or boiler suits is recommended for general laboratory work.
 The use of quick release textile fastenings is recommended for wrap-around laboratory gowns.
-Care should be exercised in the choice of the garment.
+Care should be exercised in the choice of the garment material.
 Nylon is not recommended because it is easily destroyed by heat or acid.
-Many synthetic fibres offer poor protection against liquids which can pass through the fibres with little or no absorption.
-Also, in a fire, synthetic textiles tend to melt and cause burns to the body.
+Many synthetic fibres offer poor protection against liquids, which can pass through the fibres with little or no absorption.
+In a fire, synthetic textiles tend to melt and cause burns to the body.
 Consideration should also be given to any static electricity hazard produced by synthetic clothing.

-NOTE: Protective clothing should not be laundered domestically.”7
+NOTE: Protective clothing should not be laundered domestically.”6

 References and further reading:

-2 ‘Model Code of Practice: How to manage work health and safety risks’, Safe Work Australia website, https://www.safeworkaustralia.gov.au/book/model-code-practice-how-manage-work-health-and-safety-risks (25 May 2018).
+2 Safe work Australia website, (2018, May 1), ‘Model Code of Practice: How to manage work health and safety risks’, retrieved from https://www.safeworkaustralia.gov.au/doc/model-code-practice-how-manage-work-health-and-safety-risks

-5 ‘Lab coat selection, use and care at MIT’, Massachusetts Institute of Technology website, https://labcoats.mit.edu/guidance (February 2018)
+4 Massachusetts Institute of Technology website, (2018, February), ‘Lab coat selection, use and care at MIT’, retrieved from https://labcoats.mit.edu/guidance